5 ton AC unit is one of the biggest that can be powered by a generator.

 6,000 W Generator For 5 Ton AC Unit

-For most 5-ton air conditioners 6,000 W power generator will be more than enough.
+For most 5-ton air conditioners 6,000 W power generators will be more than enough.
 Of course, we also need to think about the start-up wattage.
 Because these AC units need a lot of power, the safe choice is to get a generator that can handle at least 7,000 W start-up wattage.

 The best – and most popular – 5-ton AC unit generator is the Westinghouse WGen6000.
 It’s a 6,000W generator that can deliver up to 7,500W of power; perfect for a 5-ton air conditioner.